Visualising Sound Waves

 Latex sheets, sand, white spray paint, homemade amplifier

-When a note is played, the taut latex vibrates which makes the sand hovers above it to form a shape that corresponds to the frequency created by the note.
+Many viewers asked me about the process, so here it is: When a note is played (you can also sing it through the tube), the taut latex vibrates which makes the sand hovers above it to form a shape that corresponds to the frequency created by the note.
+Once settled in their pattern, you spray the paint.
+Once the paint has dried, wipe off the area with the sand, leaving the negative of the shape.